dhis2/dhis2-docs/README.md

 ```

 ### On Windows 10 (64-bit)

-_Building on Windows 10 is achieved via the ubuntu app:_
+Building on Windows 10 is achieved via the ubuntu app:

-1. Enable WSL
+1. Enable Windows Subsystem for Linux (WSL)

   a.
 In the search bar, type “turn windows features on or off,” open the item.